morvai577/csharp-repository-pattern/README.md

 # How to implement
 - We want to decouple data access from controllers
-- Create Infrastructure Class Library
+- Create Infrastructure Class Library (should also contain your `DbContext`)
     - Add `Repositories` folder
 - Inside the folder create `IRepository` [[interface]] which will be used to dictate a contract with the repository.
     - This interface is in charge of the CRUD operations we want to perform with the data.